Mikkel-Coder/gocryptfs_u2f_pammount/README.md

 # Guide: How to encrypt home folder in Linux with a FIDO2 device with  gocryptfs (Debian)

 Most of this guide is heavily  inspired from [Lukeus_Maximus's guide][1] on how to encrypted ones home folder with gocryptfs on Arch Linux, but I was not able to follow there guide as I wanted to do *passwordless* encryption at login.
-A [Github issus](https://github.com/rfjakob/gocryptfs/issues/281) opened by [xelra](https://github.com/xelra) discussed and concluded that a Yubicos *static password* was sufficent for them, but not or me!
+A [Github issus](https://github.com/rfjakob/gocryptfs/issues/281) opened by [xelra](https://github.com/xelra) discussed and concluded that a Yubicos *static password* was sufficent for them, but not for me!
 I have therefore made this guide.

 It is recommended that this guide is followed when Debian have just been installed.